arn-the-long-beard/proto-seeder/README.md

 - Create the local view with the call to the proper model/prop if route is not module ->   `#[view = "Model/prop => local_view"]` -> Done
 - Create the local guard with the call to the proper model/prop ->  ` #[guard = "Model/prop => guard  => callback_view"]` -> Done
 - Add build command to test that the generated code can compile
-- Add module in root file where the initial Routes is parsed
+- Add module in root file where the initial Routes is parsed -> Done

 For later
 - Detect if future file already exist -> Done
 - If future file already exist, try to apply the command line recursively to its Routes enum?
-- Check if content already exist, then it will not add it
+- Check if content already exist, then it will not add it -> Done